 Travellers from Austria are among the most generous European guests, spending per person per day nearly as much as guests from Luxemburg, nearly 50% more than guests from Germany.
 The challenge is that Austrians are far too unaware that our mountains and cities are very different from those in Austria and Germany.

-ST Vienna will (further) strengthen the communication of the following topics in 2024: Touring / Cities / “Hidden Gems” / Swisstainable / off-season.
+ST Vienna will (further) strengthen the communication of the following topics in 2025/26: Touring (GToS & GTToS) / Cities / “Hidden Gems” / Swisstainable / off-season.

 Personas